The importance of health literacy for today's patients

 Offer multi-language materials.
 For individuals who don’t speak English as their first language, the barrier to understanding medical lingo can feel impossible to surpass.
 Consider having educational materials translated into other common languages to provide patients the opportunity to access information in their language of choice.

-At Antidote, we’re passionate about reaching patients where they are.
-Click the button below to learn more about how our patient recruitment creates materials designed with the target population in mind.
+At Antidote, we’re passionate about effective health communication, improving health literacy to create more equitable access to healthcare, and reaching patients where they are.
+Click the button below to learn more about how we create patient recruitment materials designed with the target population in mind.